 Section 2: Admission, Progress, and Promotion of Students Pursuing the M.D.
 Degree

 The Faculty of the DGSOM shall set policies for the admission of candidates for the degree of Doctor of Medicine and for completion of the degree, and select students for admission.
-This shall be the responsibility of the Admissions Committee and shall be overseen by the Admissions Policy and Oversight Committee.

 The Faculty shall determine whether students are making satisfactory progress or shall be required to repeat courses, remediate deficiencies, or be dismissed from the School.
 This shall be conducted by the Committee on Academic Standing, Progress, and Promotion of Medical Students.